wp-plugins/external-video-for-everybody/readme.txt

 * width (in pixels)
 * height (in pixels)
 * path (URL to the folder where you host your video files)
+* query (to follow the file name in the URL; should start with "?")
+* include_poster (set to "true" to include a poster attribute in the video tag)
 * poster_extension (png, jpg, or gif)
 * swf_file (The address to your Flash player)